Frequently asked questions about marijuana licenses

 Where can I open a marijuana business?

-Refer to the Marijuana Facility Location Guide(PDF, 295KB).
+Refer to the Marijuana Facility Location Guide(PDF, 450KB).
 The guide provides tools for applicants to conduct initial research on locations.
 It also includes information about neighborhoods of undue concentration.
-Information on other location, proximity, and zoning requirements for different marijuana businesses.
+And information on other location, proximity, and zoning requirements for different marijuana businesses.

 For marijuana stores, hospitality business, hospitality and sales businesses, and cultivations, use the Denver marijuana proximity check tool.
 It searches the address of your proposed location.
 The tool will help you research whether your location meets the proximity rules.